James Peddie (minister)

-James Peddie D.D.
-(1758–1845) was a Scottish presbyterian minister of the Secession Church.
+James Peddie (1758–1845) was a Scottish presbyterian minister of the Secession Church.

 Life

 The son of James Peddie, a brewer, by his second wife, Ann Rattray, he was born at Perth, Scotland on 10 February 1758.
-After schools in Perth he entered the University of Edinburgh in 1775, and two years later became a member of the Secession Divinity Hall, under John Brown of Haddington.
+After education at Perth Grammar School and Perth Academy he entered the University of Edinburgh in 1775, and two years later became a member of the Secession Divinity Hall, under John Brown of Haddington.
 Licensed to preach in 1782, he travelled about the country for some time, speaking in pulpits where there was no regular minister.
 For seven months he averaged a hundred miles per month on horseback.

-Towards the end of 1782, against opposition, Peddie was appointed to the Bristo Street Secession chapel in Edinburgh.
+Towards the end of 1782, against opposition, Peddie was appointed to the Bristo Street Secession chapel in Edinburgh, and took this position in April 1783.
 The congregation split, with some moving to a new church in Rose Street, set up in 1786.
 Peddie remained at Bristo Street for the rest of his life.
 He founded the Edinburgh Subscription Library in 1794, with the Rev. Gavin Struthers.

 Peddie was twice moderator, of the Associate Synod in 1789, and again in 1825 for the Synod of the United Secession Church.
 From 1791 he was treasurer to the fund for assisting poor outlying congregations.
 He was also involved in missionary societies, and the Sunday school and Gaelic school movements.